A new National Skills Agreement

 Read more about the NSA and stay informed on National Skills Reform.

-Details of how the Queensland Government will deliver on the NSA will be outlined in Queensland's new VET strategy, currently under development.
+Details of how the Queensland Government will deliver on the NSA will be outlined in Queensland's recently announced Skills Strategy.

 Skills Reform areas